 - Being late for work/lectures

 - Incorrect display of Permit or Pay and Display ticket

 - Disagreement with the principles of the system

 The Car Parking Policy was developed by a sub-committee of the Common Partnership Forum.

 The sub-committee consisted of representatives from every cohort of staff including:

 Yes, we currently use the same car park management company in both the Galway (Dublin Rd) and Mayo (Castlebar) campuses where parking permits are required.
 Staff and students from either campus can use either car park following application.
-GMIT Mayo campus users should take note of the different parking areas for staff and students in the Galway campus.
+All should take note of the different parking areas for staff and students in the Galway campus.
 Other than arrangements in place between Galway and Mayo there are no other arrangements in place.

 - Ballyloughaun Road